Memberships

 African Penguin Awareness Day

 Did you know the National Aviary and Children’s Museum have a Joint Membership?
-Weave your way through the National Aviary’s Tropical Rainforest habitat for a colorful, immersive experience, then head to I AM WILD: A Charley Harper Exhibit, just a block away at the Children’s Museum, and see how artistic expression can capture a natural habitat’s color and vibrancy.
+Weave your way through the National Aviary’s Tropical Rainforest habitat for a colorful, immersive experience, then head to the Children’s Museum (just one block from the Aviary!) for a complete day of family fun.

-Don’t forget to turn your Aviary admission into a Joint Membership at our Visitor Services Desk for free visits to both facilities all year!
+Don’t forget to turn your Aviary admission into a Joint Membership at our Guest Services Desk for free visits to both facilities all year!

 Children's Museum Logo